goodwright/imaps-nf/README.md

 extracts the sample name and the barcode sequence that identifies it, formatted for the needs of Ultraplex.
 It uses pandas to do this.

+### `ULTRAPLEX`

+A wrapper around the command-line tool Ultraplex, which demultiplexes a reads file into separate reads files based on barcode sequences.

+Its inputs are the demultiplexed file (technically a tuple of a 'meta' object with information about the context, and the reads file path) and a barcodes CSV which maps 5' barcodes with sample names.
+Ultraplex will create a reads file for every barcode that is represented in the multiplexed file, and a reads file for all those which don't match.
+It also produces a log file.

+### `FASTQC`

+A wrapper around the fastqc tool, which takes a reads file and validates it, producing a HTML report of the quality of the reads.

+Its input channel takes in reads as a tuple of a meta object and the reads file object.
+The meta object contains flags for whether to use single- or double-end processing, among other things.

+There is an output channel for the produced HTML file, and one for the produced zip file - each of which is again a tuple of meta information and the actual file.
+There is also an output channel for the version as a text file.

+### `TRIMGALORE`

+A wrapper around TrimGalore, a tool for trimming reads files.
+Like FASTQC, its input channel is a tuple of meta object and reads file.

+There are output channels for the reads, the report log (both as meta tuples) and the version.

 ## Workflows

 ### Prepare Genome